 2018 Property Assessment Notices

 BC Assessment Notices will be delivered to homes the first couple weeks of January.
-BC Assessment assesses an assessment value (Market value) on all properties in BC.
+BC Assessment provides an assessment value (Market value) on all properties in BC.
 These 2018 assessment values are as of July 1, 2017.
 Check out BC Assessment’s webpage to have your assessment notice explained.

 If you have concerns or questions about your property assessment, please check out the Understanding the Process page on BC Assessment’s website.
+If you can’t find the answer to your assessment questions, use BC Assessment’s online contact form to contact BC Assessment directly, or visit their “contact us” page for other options.

 Check out your neighbourhood’s assessed values: evaluebc.bcassessment.ca

-Relationship between Property Assessments and Property Taxes
+Relationship Between Property Assessments and Property Taxes

-- If the District’s total assessment base increases, the tax rate will decrease; OR
+- If the District’s total assessment base increases, the tax rate will decrease, OR

 The City of Richmond and BC Assessment have both put out excellent videos explaining the relationship between property assessments and property taxes.
 Click on the toggle below to open the video player.
+To view other BC Assessment videos, check out the BC Assessment Youtube channel.

 Understanding Assessments & Property Taxes